-Later on in the post, I’ll discuss 20 English expressions that all hotel receptionists must know to be able to communicate with every international visitor that walks in the door.
+In this post, we’re going to cover why English is so important for hotel receptionists and 20 expressions that all hotel receptionists must know to be able to communicate with every international visitor that walks in the door.

 But before that, let me give you an amazing tool so you can improve your English in a fun and immersive way: FluentU.